tobiasbriones/blog/mathswe/legal/cookie-consent/pr/data-minimization-and-consistency-in-cookie-consent---mathswe-legal-2024-04-09/index.md

 # Data Minimization and Consistency in Cookie Consent | MathSwe Legal (2024/04/09)

+The Cookie Consent service is ready for version 0.2.0 with moderate private and public design improvements by minimizing the geolocation data to store and providing a more focused API.

 ---

 **Tune API for data minimization and consistency**